 Meet the Mentors

 My name is Gisady (gi-sad-dee) Mendoza, and I am from Peabody, Massachusetts!
 My pronouns are she/her/hers.
-I am currently a junior with a major in chemistry and a concentration in biochemistry.
+I am currently a senior with a major in chemistry and a concentration in biochemistry.
 Some things I like to do for fun is to go longboarding, hanging with friends and family, graphic designing/video editing, reading books, traveling, exercising, and eating food!
-I am also involved in the Honors Program at Salem State University.
-My favorite things about SSU is how close to home I am and how affordable it is.
+I am also involved in the Honors Program at Salem State University and Residence Life.
+My favorite things about SSU are how close to home I am and how affordable it is.
 My other favorite things about SSU are the library, professors, STEP, and the Honors program.
-When I was a first-year, everyone at SSU was so friendly and welcoming it made me feel good.
-Back when everything was on campus, you would be able to catch me either at the dining halls eating or at the library studying!

-Hello!
-My Name is William Reagan but you can call me Will.
-I am from Holden and Rockland Massachusetts so if you live nearby to either of those towns, hey there neighbor!
-I will be a Honors sophomore in the Fall and I am currently undeclared but thinking of majoring in something business related and possibly get my masters as well.
-I joined STEP in my first year and it was such a helpful resource to me.
+Hello there!
+My name is Will Reagan.
+I am a Junior from Rockland Massachusetts on the south shore.
+I will study business in Paris for the fall semester and return to campus in the spring.
+I joined STEP in my first year as a mentee and it was such a helpful resource for me.
 Especially with everything going on (The thing that shall not be named).
-I now hope to become a mentor myself to help incoming freshmen as they transition to college.
+I now hope to improve my skills as a mentor to better help incoming freshmen as they transition to college.